 Cochlear Ltd now have several hearing solutions available including their pioneering cochlear implant technology.

-The Nucleus 7 is the latest implant technology to be released by Cochlear.
-It features the first sound processor Made for iPhone.
+The Nucleus 8 is the latest behind the ear implant technology to be released by Cochlear.
+It features the first sound processor Made for iPhone and now also works directly with compatible Android phones.

 An all-in-one sound processor design, with the world’s only fully integrated processing chip ensures synchronised electric and acoustic signals for a seamless hearing experience.